-Erica DiBenedetto studies modern and contemporary art in the United States and Europe.
+Erica DiBenedetto studies modern and contemporary art.
 Her interests include the relationships among art, architecture, and language, as well as the reception of earlier art historical moments in twentieth-century work.
 Erica's dissertation, “Drawing from Architecture: The Conceptual Methods of Sol LeWitt’s Art, 1960–1980,” examines how LeWitt approached the historical problem of art’s relationship to architecture largely through drawing, with consequences for both artistic and architectural practice.
 Her work has been supported by a Donald and Mary Hyde Summer Research Award from Princeton University, the Patricia and Phillip Frost Predoctoral Fellowship at the Smithsonian American Art Museum, and the Morgan-Menil Predoctoral Fellowship at the Morgan Library and Museum and the Menil Collection.

 “Pedagogical Perspectives—Leap Before You Look: Black Mountain College, 1933–1957,” exhibition review, Art Journal 76:2 (Summer, 2017): 162-165.

 “Sol LeWitt,” in Allgemeines Künstlerlexikon: Die Bildenden Künstler aller Zeiten und Völker (De Gruyter, 2015).

 “Gridding the Subject: Sol LeWitt’s Autobiography,” in Sol LeWitt: The Well-Tempered Grid, exhibition catalogue, ed.
 Charles W. Haxthausen (Williams College Museum of Art, distributed by D.A.P., 2012).

 The ABCDs of Sol LeWitt, with Lisa Corrin, Williams College Museum of Art, November 14, 2008–May 17, 2009